Key Takeaways

 14. Add external links if applicable

 If you offer products originally produced by other companies, you can also list your suppliers on your contact page and link to their sites.
-External links are important for SEO, and contextually linking out can also improve your trustworthiness with your existing and potential prospects.
+External links are important for SEO, and contextually linking out can also improve your trustworthiness with prospects.

-Alternatively, most industries have some government organization that monitors and is responsible for all the companies in that industry.
-Where applicable, you can add an external link to the contact information of such authorities, work unions, certificates, rewards, etc.
+Alternatively, most industries have some government organization or union that monitors the industry.
+Where applicable, you can add an external link to the contact information of such authorities, work unions, certificates, or rewards.

 15. Reiterate content from your “About” page

-Lastly, if you’re still looking for more content to add to your contact us page, you can also rephrase some of the content from your about page.
-Specifically, what helps most customers is general information about your company and some specifics if you have multiple locations.
+Lastly, if you’re still looking for more content to add to your contact us page, you can rephrase some content from your about page.
+Specifically, what helps most customers is general information about your company and specifics if you have multiple locations.

-However, keep in mind that in-depth details about your company, such as those regarding the founding, your mission, vision, or day-to-day operations, are best left out simply because the contact page is supposed to be functional and quick to navigate.
+However, keep in mind that in-depth details about your founding, mission, vision, or day-to-day operations are best left out.
+The contact page should be functional and quick to navigate.

-Too much content on it, and you run the risk of confusing potential customers or customers facing issues.
-This information overload can also increase the chances of bad reviews from customers who haven’t been able to find the right way to contact you.
-In turn, this can hurt your online reputation, branding, and SEO – which are especially important for local businesses.
+Too much content on it, and you run the risk of confusing potential customers.
+Information overload can also increase the chances of bad reviews from customers who can’t find how to contact you.
+This can hurt your online reputation and contact page SEO – which are especially important for local businesses.

 But what happens if your about page isn’t well-optimized?
 Worry not, as we have your back.
 Our about us page SEO article guides you through the exact steps to writing killer content that presents your company in its best light.

-How to write an SEO meta description for your contact us page?
+How to write an SEO meta description for your contact page SEO?

 Things might look hard when it comes to writing a meta description for your contact page.
 But worry not, as we’ll show you exactly how to optimize yours.
-The thing to keep in mind here is the specific purpose of your meta description.
+The thing to keep in mind here is the specific purpose of the description.

 The most important function of your contact page’s meta description is to show users that they have found the right page they were looking for.
 As a general rule, your contact page SEO meta description should be under 160 characters, contain your keyword, and inform users they’ve found what they’re looking for.

 In contrast, writing a relevant description that is inviting can promote more clicks.
-Seeing a meta description like the one in the example below invites users to feel they have found the right resource they are looking for.
+Seeing a meta description like the one in the example below invites users to feel they have found the right resource.

-As you can see, this meta description is engaging – but also actionable.
-It uses verbs and action words and promotes the content the users can find on the page itself.
+As you can see, this meta description is engaging and actionable.
+It uses verbs and action words and promotes the content users can find on the page.
 For example, the sentence “Check out our catering menu here” gives the impression that users can find the menu readily available on the contact page.

-This means that the company has found a great strategy to keep users for longer on their site – showing menus.
+This means that the company has found a great strategy to keep users for longer on their site.
 Additionally, this also helps with adding content to your contact page – thus avoiding thin content.

 If you’re looking to learn more, read our guide on how to write better meta descriptions for SEO.